 - Make ahead.
 Buttermilk waffle batter can be made in advance.
 You can refrigerate the batter for up to 4 hours before you plan to use it.

 - Mix-ins.
 I honestly LOVE the flavor of these waffles as is, but feel free to get creative and add other ingredients to the mix such as almond extract, chocolate chips, blueberries or even a handful of shredded coconut.

 - Waffle iron.
 Not all waffle makers work the same way.
-Make sure to check the instructions that come with your waffle iron for the manufacturer recommendations on cooking time.
+Make sure to check the manufacturer’s instructions that came with your waffle iron for the recommendations on cooking time.

 best waffle toppings